psyraxaus/Prosim2GSX/README.md

 <img src="img/icon.png" width="196"><br/>
 Full and proper GSX Integration and Automation for the Prosim A320! <br/>

+> **Note:** Version 0.4.0 has been updated to .NET 8.
+Please ensure you have the .NET 8 Runtime installed before updating.

 - The Refuel Service fill's the Tanks as planned (or more correctly GSX and Prosim are "synched")
 - Calling Boarding load's Passengers and Cargo, as does Deboarding for unloading (or more correctly GSX and Prosim are "synched")
 - Ground Equipment (GPU, Chocks, PCA) is automatically set or removed